Elyk-Adnuram/Elyk-Adnuram/README.md

-# Hello World 👋 Welcome to my GitHub Profile
+# Hello World and Welcome to my GitHub Profile
 <br/>

 ## I'm Kyle, a Web Developer, Team player and Life-long learner.